SunsetMkt/Blog-hugo/README.md

 ## Compress media

-All files in final release should < 25 MB.
+All files in final release should < 25 MB to make Cloudflare Pages happy.

 ```bash
 scoop install main/ffmpeg